w3f/polkadot-wiki/docs/learn/learn-assets.md

 An asset's details contain one field not accessible to its owner or admin team, [asset sufficiency](#sufficient-assets).

-!!!info "Transaction Fees on Polkadot-JS UI"
+!!!info "Transaction Fees on Polkadot Developer Interface"
-    Polkadot-JS UI [doesn't support the functionality to pay with a sufficient asset yet](https://github.com/polkadot-js/apps/issues/7812).
-When using Polkadot-JS UI, transaction fee needs to be paid using the native asset (DOT or KSM).
+    Polkadot Developer Interface [doesn't support the functionality to pay with a sufficient asset yet](https://github.com/polkadot-js/apps/issues/7812).
+When using Polkadot Developer Interface, transaction fee needs to be paid using the native asset (DOT or KSM).

 ## Fungible Assets